-If the user group is for XML API users or remote GUI users, configure the required parameters in the Remote Users panel.
+If the user group is for remote XML API users, configure the required parameters in the Remote Users panel.

 Select a scope of command profile in the Scope of Command panel.

 Select a span of control profile in the Span of Control panel.